phvannor/azure-content/DevCenter/Mobile/HowTo/mobile-services-client-ios.md

 		//handle errors or any additional logic as needed }];

-For both updates and deletes when using an item the 'id' attribute must be set.
+The 'id' attribute must be set when making updates and deletes.

 ## <a name="authentication"></a>How to: Authenticate users</h2>